 Top Climate Change Risks: Heat, Precipitation, Fire

-Learn how climate change is affecting people in Texas.
+Learn how climate change is affecting people and real estate in Texas.

 Of the top cities in Texas, the city with the highest overall climate risk to real estate properties is San Antonio.
 The city with the lowest overall risk is El Paso.

 Among the lower 48 states, Texas's highest ranking is #4 for heat risk.